WorldWindEarth/WorldWindEarth.github.io/elevation-server.md

 sudo touch /opt/mapserver/map/elev.map
 sudo nano /opt/mapserver/map/elev.map
 ```
-Use the following content for SRTM as a template.
+Use the following content for GEBCO and SRTM as a template.
 You can add mulitiple `LAYER` entries.
-Note the `SHAPEPATH` and `TILEINDEX` entries: here we are referencing the tile index shapefiles (to be created) that point to the actual elevation data GeoTiffs.
+Note the `SHAPEPATH` and `TILEINDEX` entries: here we are referencing the tile index shapefiles (to be created) that point to the location of the actual elevation data GeoTiffs.

 ```
 MAP